ShittySoft/trivago-cqrs-es-workshop-2017/README.md

  * prevent people from double-leaving a building (security concern)
  * allow querying a list of people that are currently in the building

-The application has to be able to reject people

-Interactive part of the process:
+#### Build steps

+Following steps are to be implemented:

+- [x] Ability to register a new building (already provided)
+- [ ] Ability to check-in with a username and a building identifier (skeleton code provided)
-- [ ] Create the middleware to `/result` page
+- [ ] Ability to check-out with a username and a building identifier (skeleton code provided)
-- [ ] Create a projector to save export information to a file, counting how much move was made to complete the game.
+- [ ] Provide console output (STDERR) every time a check-in happens (event handler)
-- [ ] Trigger a new domain event like `ReportResultWasExported`
+- [ ] Provide console output (STDERR) every time a check-out happens (event handler)
-- [ ] Send a fake mail when `ReportResultWasExported`
+- [ ] Provide a file per building (accessible via HTTP) with usernames of currently checked-in persons